-This new subchapter would allow milk plant, receiving station, transfer station, milk tank truck, dairy product manufacturer, and frozen dessert manufacturer located and operating in the State of Texas that are regulated by the Texas Department of State Health Services under 25 TAC Chapter 217, Milk and Dairy, Subchapter F, Permits, Fees and Enforcement, (collectively Plant) to deliver dairy waste to landowners during emergency conditions for beneficial use.
+This new subchapter allows any milk plant, receiving station, transfer station, milk tank truck, dairy product manufacturer, and frozen dessert manufacturer located and operating in the State of Texas that are regulated by the Texas Department of State Health Services under 25 TAC Chapter 217, Milk and Dairy, Subchapter F, Permits, Fees and Enforcement, to deliver dairy waste to landowners during emergency conditions for beneficial use.
 Dumping of dairy waste is prohibited by this rule.

-Additionally, this rulemaking would amend 30 TAC Chapter 335 to exempt these activities from the permitting requirement in §335.2 and the notification requirement in §335.6.
+Additionally, this rulemaking amends 30 TAC Chapter 335 to exempt these activities from the permitting requirement in §335.2 and the notification requirement in §335.6.

-A.) Scope required by federal regulations or state statutes:
+B.) Scope required by federal regulations or state statutes:

-Rules adopted under state statutes in the THSC, §361.1215 must:
+Rules adopted under state statutes in THSC, §361.1215 must: